10 Surprising Things We Learned From Kim Kardashian West's Beauty Routine

 Carl Timpone/BFA/REX/Shutterstock

+There's no doubt that the social media star and style icon has had a great influence over beauty.
+From her reign as the Kontour Kween to supporting her little sister, Kylie Jenner, in her makeup pursuits, the makeup world is better off with her flawless face.

-Earlier today, Kim Kardashian teamed up with YouTube vlogger and makeup artist Jaclyn Hill on a "Get Ready with Me" makeup tutorial using the now-sold out KKW Beauty Créme Contour and Highlight Kits.
+On this special day, we're revisiting a time when we learned 10 epic tips from the makeup guru.
+Kim Kardashian teamed up with YouTube vlogger and makeup artist Jaclyn Hill on a "Get Ready with Me" makeup tutorial using the now-sold out KKW Beauty Créme Contour and Highlight Kits.
 The result: an amusing-yet-informative conversation between two makeup lovers.
-Kim K., who has always relied on her world-renowned glam team and admits to her sub-par makeup skills, and Jaclyn, who's built a loyal following based on her personal beauty knowledge, were quite surprised by how much they learned from each other.
+Kim K., who has always relied on her world-renowned glam team (Think: makeup artist Mario Dedivanovic) and admits to her sub-par makeup skills, and Jaclyn, who's built a loyal following based on her personal beauty knowledge, were quite surprised by how much they learned from each other.
 But, for viewers, it was all useful.

 Ready to step your makeup game up?
 Keep scrolling for all of the things we learned.